SantiiRepair/blog/README.md

-## Hello stalkers ⚡
+## Hi stalkers ⚡

 I'm one more boy studying to be a master dev.

-👩🏻‍🎓 I've worked as a freelancer with different people around the world creating Python ETL pipelines and creating specialized content about Data Science and Machine learning.
-Now, I'm working as a Data engineer. 👩🏻‍🔧

-In my free time I enjoy experimenting (*a.k.a. break stuff*) in Linux operative systems 🐧 and keep records of my learning on Gitpod.  ✨
+In my free time I enjoy experimenting and I create platform clones that do not have free source code in order to further expand my knowledge and contribute to other people.
+I keep records of my learning on Gitpod. 🍄

- 🗨️ Ask me about whatever you want.
+Ask me about whatever you want.
 I am interested in helping and sharing.

 <div align="center">